 In my opinion, avocados might be the world’s most perfect food.
 I eat them for breakfast, lunch, and dinner (even dessert) – and now, thanks to Avocados from Mexico, I’ll be eating them for Thanksgiving dinner too.
-I’ve posted a lot of veggie side dishes so far this year, but if you’re looking for a fresh twist on a vegetarian main course, give this one a try.
-It’s stuffed with quinoa, black beans, green chiles and pepitas and diced avocados – all of my favorite delicious (and, by the way, healthy) flavors.
+I’ve posted a lot of veggie side dishes so far this year, but if you’re looking for a fresh twist on a vegetarian main course, give this stuffed acorn squash a try.
+It’s filled with quinoa, black beans, green chiles, pepitas, and diced avocados – all of my favorite delicious (and, by the way, healthy) flavors.

 - 3-4 small acorn squash, sliced in half